THE ERIC TWINAME TRUST

 SECTION D – ACHIEVEMENTS and PERFORMANCE

-The trust has also subsidised another 25 boat RS Tera project (its 7th successive scheme).
-Aimed at the ‘grass roots’ end of the sport, notably to clubs that encourage local community participation and support for disadvantaged children, this initiative has encouraged some 60 clubs to help a large number of youngsters on to the water with the establishment of Junior fleets and Junior race training programmes.
+Within this total is a 9th successive 25 boat RS Tera project whereby the trust subsidises each boat, whilst the manufacturer also heavily discounts its normal retail price.
+Aimed at the ‘grass roots’ end of the sport, notably to clubs that encourage local community participation and support for disadvantaged children, this initiative has encouraged a large number of youngsters on to the water with the establishment of Junior fleets and Junior race training programmes.

 RYA Eric Twiname Championships – the trust contributes significantly to the cost of this premier national multi-class annual event.
-It attracts over 275 junior competitors aged between 8 and 15, representing the nine RYA regions and competing in three dinghy and four windsurfer classes.
+It attracts up to 300 junior competitors aged between 8 and 15, representing the nine RYA regions and competing in three dinghy and four windsurfer classes.

-RYA Eric Twiname National Youth & Junior Team Racing Championships – the trust contributes significantly towards the cost of this annual event which sees over 300 sailors competing in 50 teams entered by clubs, class associations and schools.
+RYA Eric Twiname National Youth & Junior Team Racing Championships – the trust contributes significantly towards the cost of this annual event which in 2017 saw some 200 sailors competing in 40 teams entered by clubs, class associations and schools.

 SECTION E – FINANCIAL REVIEW

 Income - The trust’s income derived originally from the investment legacy of Eric Twiname’s father, but has since been bolstered by at least two other major legacies.
 Dividends and interest payments are relied upon for regular income, with sales of assets such as shares in Investment Trusts instigated only as and when required.
 A financial committee of three trustees looks after the trust’s investments.